 For the past 20 years I have succeeded within the social housing market and since joining FireAngel in 2016 as the Northern Regional Sales Manager for Scotland and Ireland, I have developed the area and built our Scottish team.

 As part of my role at FireAngel, I’m also heavily involved in working closely with our Connected Division presenting our Connected Homes offering for the social housing market.
 I work closely with social housing providers throughout Scotland and Ireland to understand their needs and together tailor solutions that can continuously be developed and enhanced to support their requirements.
 This is to not only ensure they achieve compliance with both current and future legislative updates, but ensure each tenant is provided with the highest standards in fire protection.

 The latest regulations will affect all households across Scotland, including new build developments and existing dwellings.
-This includes both private and rented properties, which must comply with the new Standard by February 2021, with a view of extending.
+This includes both private and rented properties, which must comply with the new Standard by February 2022*.

 The updated Scottish Tolerable Standard requires all properties to have an interlinked fire and smoke alarm system.
 This must be supported by adequate carbon monoxide (CO) protection if there is a flue-burning appliance or flue present within the property.